phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 * isotropic -- not variable based on measure of direction.
 In this case not biased in one direction or another -- all directions are treated equally.

-* Avoiding technical details -- link to https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf for those interested.
+* Avoiding technical details and our discussion here will be high-level -- link to https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf for those interested.

+* Contact map is a simplification of our idea from Qres of considering pairwise distances between every pair of alpha carbons.
+In fact, it is a static analysis and we should move it to the lesson on Qres -- students can draw it now if they like.

+* Simulations are run in which the springs connecting molecules are allowed to move the molecules, with the resulting shape of the protein being studied.
+Tightly packed molecules will tend to push back more, for example.
+As the protein molecule moves, we analyze how the protein molecules move w/r/t each other.

 * GNM typically outperforms ANM but ANM has the benefit of being anisotropic, meaning that it takes the directions of protein dynamics into account.
 That is, it's not just interested in the magnitude of forces acting on molecules but their directions too.